Here are all the winners from the 2024 Grammys – rolling list

 Victoria Monét ft.
 Earth, Wind & Fire and Hazel Monét – ‘Hollywood’

 PJ Morton ft.
-Susan Carol – ‘Good Morning’
+Susan Carol – ‘Good Morning’ – winner

 SZA – ‘Love Language’